kmjones1979/se2-kg-example/README.md

 // Get the full calldata API URL for a space and network const calldataUrl = getCalldataApiUrl("YOUR_SPACE_ID", "MAINNET");
 // => "https://hypergraph.up.railway.app/space/YOUR_SPACE_ID/edit/calldata"

+// Check if smart account should be used const useSmartAccount = shouldUseSmartAccount();
+// => true (or whatever is set in the config)

+// Get the GEO private key
+const geoPrivateKey = getGeoPrivateKey();
+// => The private key from environment variable GEO_PRIVATE_KEY
 ```

 ## Hooks Documentation